flashokillerify/TeleGram-scraper-v2.0/Readme.md

         also enter the target Group username in "from_channel" and put your group username in "to_channel"

-Step 4.Now run the login file and enter the Licensing key as well as Otps
+Step 4.Now run the python3 login.py and enter the Otps

 Step 5.
-Run Export file and scrap the members
+Run Export file and python3 scraper.py the members

 Step 6.
 Finally Run the Add file to add.py the members in your Group